On this page:

 WTO obligations are codified in U.S. law through the Uruguay Round Agreements Act (URAA), Pub.
 L. No. 103-465, 108 Stat.
 4809 (1994).
 The URAA states that U.S. agencies may find foreign SPS measures equivalent if they “provide at least the same level of sanitary or phytosanitary protection as the comparable [SPS] measure established under the authority of Federal law.”

-Once FDA receives a request that contains adequate information for FDA to evaluate, FDA conducts an assessment to determine whether the sanitary measures included in the exporting country’s regulatory system are “equivalent,” i.e., whether they, despite being different, provide the same level of protection as relevant U.S. food safety requirements.
+A. If a foreign country wishes to pursue equivalence for food product(s) it intends to export to the United States, FDA first examines information provided by the country’s regulatory authority to determine whether its legal standards related to foods and implementation are enough for an equivalence evaluation.
+In evaluating equivalence, FDA conducts an assessment to determine whether the food safety measures included in the exporting country’s regulatory system are “equivalent,” i.e., whether they, despite being different, provide at least the same level of public health protection as relevant U.S. food safety requirements.

-2) administrative procedures to finalize an equivalence determination, if appropriate.
+2) administrative procedures to propose and finalize an equivalence determination, if appropriate.

 Formal requests for equivalence recognition can be addressed to: